|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Think of your Justin.
 Does he or she use the internet to gain acceptance?

-On this track, we discussed concepts regarding children who become addicted to the internet.
+In this section, we discussed concepts regarding children who become addicted to the internet.
 These concepts included: susceptible clients; warning signs; and acceptance.

-On the next track, we will examine concepts related to partners of clients with an internet addiction.
+In the next section, we will examine concepts related to partners of clients with problematic internet use.
 These concepts include: cyberaffairs; enabling; and asserting independence.

 Others who bought this Internet Course